gknam/dataquest_projects/DataScience/DataQuest/README.md

+# Data science projects (guided)

 This repository contains projects carried out as part of DataQuest's training.

+Projects are listed in the table.
 Following are abbreviations for the skills demonstrated in each project.

 * DB: Database
 * ANA: Data analysis